Highlights

-Now, before we get into the full breakdown of how you can watch 'Zulu' right now, here are some notable highlights about the Diamond Films UK drama flick.
+Here are a few quick details to keep in mind about the Diamond Films UK drama flick.
 Zulu starring Stanley Baker, Jack Hawkins, Ulla Jacobsson, James Booth has a NR rating, a runtime of about 2 hr 18 min.
 The release date of the movie is June 17th, 1964.
-The movie received a user score of 74/100 on TMDb, which is based on reviews from 547 engaged users.
+The movie received a user score of 74/100 on TMDb, which represents input from reviews from 547 verified users.

 Wondering what this story is all about?
 Here's the plot: "In 1879, during the Anglo-Zulu War, man-of-the-people Lt.
 Chard and snooty Lt.
 Bromhead are in charge of defending the isolated and vastly outnumbered Natal outpost of Rorke's Drift from tribal hordes."